LinhPhan9605/H5P-Nodejs-library/docs/usage/architecture.md

 A H5P web-application using this library consists of four components, which communicate between each other:

-1. This library (@lumieducation/h5p-server and possibly other @lumieducation packages) on the server-side (in yellow below)
+1. This library (@LinhPhan9605/h5p-server and possibly other @LinhPhan9605 packages) on the server-side (in yellow below)
 2. Your server (implementation of the interfaces of this library + other endpoints, in blue below)
-3. Your web client (running in the browser, in blue below, @lumieducation/h5p-webcomponents and @lumieducation/h5p-react can help your here if you want to write a SPA application)
+3. Your web client (running in the browser, in blue below, @LinhPhan9605/h5p-webcomponents and @LinhPhan9605/h5p-react can help your here if you want to write a SPA application)
 4. Joubel's H5P player / editor client (downloaded by you and served by your server, in grey below)

 As you can see, this library is not an out-of-the-box solution for all your